evoluteur/evolutility-ui-react/README.md

 | label        | Group title displayed in the group header.      |
 | fields       | Array of field ids.                        |

 Note: Groups are optional.
-By default a single group hold all fields.
+By default a single group holds all fields.

 ### Collection